zuozhenggh/learning-library/oic-integration-library/core-competencies/b2b/getting-started/getting-started-b2b/gettingStartedB2B.md

 In the two-integration flow patterns, the **B2B Integration for Receiving Messages** performs these steps:

 1. Receive the message from the trading partner and perform various validity checks, for example:
-    * Is the message received from a known (i.e. registered) trading partner?
+    * Is the message received from a known (that is registered) trading partner?
 Verify this based on authentication credentials, SSL certificates, HTTP headers, etc.
     * Is the message signed or encrypted?
 If so, verify the signature and decrypt the message.
 This step is called Un-packaging akin to taking an object out of its packaging.
 2. Send a transport level acknowledgment back to the trading partner, if asked by the trading partner.
 3. Detect the type of payload.
-If it is a payload that requires translation (e.g. an EDI message), parse and translate the message.
+If it is a payload that requires translation (for example, such as an EDI message), parse and translate the message.
 4. Send a translator level acknowledgment, if configured.

 The **Backend Integration** performs these steps:

-1. Convert the message into a format that a backend application, such as ERP, can directly consume (e.g. XML, JSON, CSV, etc.) and forward the message to a backend system for further processing.
+1. Convert the message into a format that a backend application, such as ERP, can directly consume (for example, such as XML, JSON, CSV, etc.) and forward the message to a backend system for further processing.

 #### Outbound